hgroves22/cleanSquad_course_project/README.md

 ### 1.)
 Simulation Options
 At the start of the program, the user can select either a default simulation or create a custom simulation.

 * Default Simulation: Automatically generates 12 robots: one of each size (small, medium, large) and type (mopper, vacuum, scrubber), as well as an additional large robot of each type to help demonstrate the program.
-It also generates 6 rooms: one of each size (small, medium, large) with one of the medium-sized rooms designated to not be cleaned.
+It also generates 6 rooms: two of each size (small, medium, large) with one of the medium-sized rooms designated to not be cleaned.

 * Custom Simulation: Allows the user to create any number of robots and rooms, and allows them to specify their size and types as well.